BACKGROUND

 Over the years Rainbow Riots has grown into a multinational organisation and creative collective behind a string of high profile international projects, several of which have become milestones in the fight for equality:

-In 2019 we opened Uganda’s first LGBTQ community centre.
-In Uganda it is illegal to LGBTQ so the centre was a safe space where the Ugandan LGBT community could find solace from discrimination and engage in creative and community building activities.
+In 2019 we opened Uganda’s first LGBT community centre.
+In Uganda it is illegal to LGBT so the centre was a safe space where the Ugandan LGBT community could find solace from discrimination and engage in creative and community building activities.

-Also in 2019 we created the music album ’Rainbow Riots India’ in collaboration with India’s first openly LGBTQ singers and dancers.
+Also in 2019 we created the music album ’Rainbow Riots India’ in collaboration with India’s first openly LGBT singers and dancers.
 Our music premiered at India’s first legal Pride festival and was declared ”India’s first Pride anthem” by Indian media.
-We created a campaign for LGBTQ+ rights launched to millions across India, as part of the Indian LGBTQ+-movement that achieved the historic victory of legalizing same sex relations in India – possibly the biggest victories for human rights in our time.
+We created a campaign for LGBT rights launched to millions across India, as part of the Indian LGBT-movement that achieved the historic victory of legalizing same sex relations in India – possibly the biggest victories for human rights in our time.

 In 2018 we launched ’Rainbow Riots Radio’, a web radio series of queer stories from around the world that mixes investigative journalism, spoken word poetry and music especially composed by queer artists.